powered by our community

 Creator

-bjgrant My name is Brian Grant and I am a PhD Candidate at Arizona State University in the School of Sustainability and the College of Global Futures. . dmanuel-navarrete My name is David Manuel-Navarrete and I am an Associate Professor at Arizona State University in the School of Sustainability and the College of Global Futures.
+My name is Brian Grant and I am a PhD Candidate at Arizona State University in the School of Sustainability and the College of Global Futures. .

 Toolkit Development

 The Relationality for Sustainability Transformations toolkit was developed from David Manuel-Navarrete’s experience working with Indigenous people in Ecuador and teaching a class on Indigenous Sustainability Solutions for ASU students.
 The toolkit also builds from David’s experience teaching International Development and Sustainability at ASU with Neda Movahed, and Brian Grant’s research on relationality.
 Jillian Meehan assisted with organizing and enriching the toolkit materials.
-Our goals in developing the toolkit were to create a practical resource that can be used in developing and supporting relational ways of learning.

 Toolkit Ambitions

 We hope that the toolkit can support instructors to implement relational approaches into their teaching.
 Having resources like the Learning Relationality for Sustainability Transformations toolkit is essential to creating a stronger sustainability culture, as well as a learning community that can collaborate on iteratively designing, implementing, and evaluating solutions to advance more sustainable ways of being on the planet.
-Through these objectives, we envision the toolkit as a contributing strategy to the vision and mission of RCE Greater Phoenix by mobilizing education and action through cultural transformation.

 Instructors